dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/Deliverables/RockPaperScissors.md

 ## Skeleton

 Use the code below as a starting point.
 Each of the sections below will ask you to add a new part to the skeleton program.
-Put each
+Put the new code for each section **under** its associated comment in the program.

 ```
 /**